ktymty/wf-delivery/README.md

 * Add integration tests for kafka consumers.
 * Version api.
 * Configure logging levels for layers.
-* Async communication with log service by using a message broker to decrease coupling and increase availability.
+* Use a message broker for pub-sub communication pattern between microservice and log endpoint.
 * Add more partitions to the payment topics to enable the parallel consuming.
 * Consume Dead Letter Queue topics to process errors in payment.